Inis Meain (translates to “Middle Island”) – the middle of the three Aran Islands

 - Population: 200 approx

-Inis Meain is the least visited of the three islands and has its own quiet beauty.
+Inis Meain is now just a 25 minute crossing from Doolin.
+It is the least visited of the three islands and has its own quiet beauty.
 It’s visitors appreciate the unspoiled tranquility and escape from the stress and noise of modern living.

 - Hire a Bicycle